quarkuscoffeeshop/quarkuscoffeeshop.github.io/coffeeshop.markdown

 To run locally:
 * clone the appropriate repos
-* start PostgreSQL and Kafka, both of which are required
+* run Docker Compose which will start PostgreSQL and Kafka, both of which are required by the application and PGAdmin which can be used to view the database contents
 * start the microserives

 ## Step 1: Clone the Repositories